mlandis/creepy-jerk/README.md

+# Hello
+We were not expecting such interest in the model, so we whipped together this guide for questions received thus far.
+We'll release an official manual shortly.
+Please feel welcome to email us with questions about the method or the model.

+Our best,
+Michael Landis
+Joshua Schraiber
+Mason Liang

 # Installation
 1. From the command line, navigate into the <code>src</code> folder.
 2. Before compiling, verify you have the GNU Scientific Library (GSL) installed.
 For Mac OS X, you can install GSL using <a>HomeBrew</a url="dsadisa"> as follows: <code>brew install gsl</code>.
 For Ubuntu, you can install GSL as follows: <code>apt-get install libgsl0-dev</code>.
 Advice for how to accomplish this on Windows is welcome.